 Botrytis rot (grey mold) is a fungus that grows at temperatures as low as 32°F, but growth is slow at this temperature.
 Rhizopus rot is easily spread but will not die at temperatures below 41°F. Twig blight is a fungal disease that develops in early spring from dead, infected twigs.

 Other diseases of concern include anthracnose, bacterial wilt, canker, and both scorch and shock viruses.

 Aphids feed on the undersides of young leaves and tender shoots and reproduce quickly.
 When present, natural enemies tend to control aphid populations.
 Rhagoletis mendex (blueberry maggot) is a small fly that lays eggs in the fruit.
 Upon hatching, the small white larvae (maggots) feed on the inside of the berries.

 Other pests to look out for include bud mites, caterpillars, cutworms, fruitworms, Japanese beetles, leafhoppers, plum curculios, scale insects, and thrips.

-References: Louisiana State University Ag Center, Michigan State University Extension, North Carolina State University, UC Davis Postharvest Technology website.
+References: Louisiana State University Ag Center, Michigan State University Extension, North Carolina State University, UC Davis Postharvest Technology Center.